Breathing Exercises for Sleep

 But if you are curious about what each color represents, look at this quick guide:

 As I mentioned earlier, balance, equality, and symmetry is very important in feng shui, so naturally try to place everything in pairs.
 Place a night stand on each side of the bed.
-Have two pillows.
+Have two of the best pillows.
 Have two lamps.
 Have identical chairs.
 Have matching artwork.
 This will keep your relationship strong, and if you’re single, it will invite love into your life.

 More than electronics, you should avoid putting a mirror in your feng shuied bedroom.
 Mirrors reflect light and bounce energy across the room.
 This is yang, and you want yin (plants do this as well).
 This energy prevents you from winding down to sleep.